-The process where Yeats changed his beliefs came Suddenly (first word of the poem).
+The process where Yeats changed his beliefs came Suddenly (the first word of the poem).
 The ice burned him, also a good way to describe the heartburn.

 Suddenly I saw the cold and rook-delighting heaven